 So, let’s put aside fantasy movie magic and focus on real magic and real witches.

 Do real witches look different from everyone else?

-No, they look just like you and I. Witches can be any nationality, wear anything they choose and, in public, speak and act like most other people.
+No, they look just like you and me.
+Witches can be of any nationality, wear anything they choose and, in public, speak and act like most other people.